Colorado Supreme Court

 Nicolette (Nicole) Chavez

 Attorney Admissions is charged with administering the bar exam and conducting character and fitness reviews of exam, on-motion, and Uniform Bar Exam transfer applicants.
-The Director of Character and Fitness, one full-time investigator, one part-time investigator, and four staff assistants review applications for character and fitness qualifications.
+The Director of Character and Fitness, one full-time investigator, one part-time investigator, and four licensure analyst review applications for character and fitness qualifications.
 By addressing concerns with applicants before they become practicing attorneys, the character and fitness process takes a proactive role in protecting the public.

 Character and Fitness Staff Attorney